ivy-llc/ivy/docs/partial_source/contributing/1_the_basics.rst

 Our automatic closing is obviously never a reflection on the quality of the PR or the developer who made it, or any reflection of hypothetical frustration we have for more delayed response times etc. Developers are of course very busy people, and sometimes there is not as much free time available as initially thought.
+That's totally fine.
-Please don't take it personally if your issue or PR gets closed because of these time limits.
+Please don't take it personally if your issue or PR gets closed because of this 7-day inactivity time limit.

 Reach out to me on discord if at any point you believe this happened to you unfairly, and we will definitely investigate!